barlog-m/spt-andern/README.md

 Settings in config 'chadsOnFactoryAndLabOnly', 'chadsPercentage' and 'chadsMinimumLevel',

 `chadsMinimumLevel` means bot can wear chads armor only if his level `chadsMinimumLevel` or higher.

+## PMC backpack loot settings

+`pmcBackpackLoot` enable/disable custom backpack loot pools

+`disableBotBackpackLoot` disable backpack loot completley

+##### Backpack Loot Extended Config: `backpack_config.json`

+`include_weapons` enable/disable loose weapons in backpack

+`duplicate_item_limit` Limit the amount of the same item that can spawn in a backpack

+`custom_map_loot_tables` Use map specific backpack loot configs. `Use the laboratory example to see how this can be done.
+Note: If you have a config for a map, it overwrites the global weights`

+`global`Settings for global map config

+`global.weights` Weights for each loot table, see loot_tables for how they relate with each other.

+`global.keycard_chance` Chance a keycard could spawn in a backpack

+`global.rare_key_chance` Chance a rare key could spawn in a backpack

+`global.include_normal_keys` Enable normal key loot pool in backpacks.

+`loot_tables` extremely rare, rare, valuable and common are all that are used in par with the weights array and in that order.
+You can add or remove items from the loot pools here.

 ## Loot settings